itx-informationssysteme/hubspot-forms/README.md

 * The error gets caught, so the site continues to operate, but the form will not be sent to HubSpot

 ## TODO
-* Scroll down to thank you message after sending form
 * Extra: Add an event before submitting form